DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch07/processing-your-data.md

 Notice that there are now three `Blue_Red` entries and three _Green_ entires.
 The _Blue_ and _Red_ categories are no longer in use.
 The resultis thatthe levels are now combined as expected.

+### Dealing with Dates in Your Data

+Dates can present problems in data.
+For one thing, dates are stored as numeric values.
+However, the precise value of the number depends on the representation for the particular platform and could even depend on users' preferences.

+[Excel users can choose to start dates in 1900 or 1904](https://learn.microsoft.com/en-us/office/troubleshoot/excel/1900-and-1904-date-system).
+The numeric encoding for each is different so the samedate can have two numeric values depending on the starting date.

+Creating a time v alue format that represents a value the user can understand is hard.
+For example, you may need to use Greenwich Mean Time (GMT) in some situations but a local time zone in others.